OSLogEventSink

 Remark

-is not actually a particularly good destination for structured, high-cardinality events.
+os_log is not actually a particularly good destination for structured, high-cardinality events.
 The unified logging system doesn’t have any

 understanding of the structure, so you can’t do sophisticated queries against your fields, and we have to circumvent the privacy protections that the system

 has for dynamic values, since we render the entire log string dynamically.
-The main thing os_log
+The main thing os_log has going for it is that it is easily available since it is the

 default logging system for Apple’s platforms.